 To improve the global public policy landscape facilitated by improved government-civil relations that uphold people-centered public policies for democratic governance.

-The mission of PPI is to develop thought leadership that enriches the social and economic wellbeing of citizens through rational and independent public policy research and engagements.
+PPI adheres to a set of core values, beliefs, and principles that guide the Institute’s choices and staff actions as we meet our mission of developing thought leadership that enriches the social, economic and political wellbeing of citizens through rational and independent public policy research and engagements.

 We live in a fast-changing world with several innovations and disruptions to normalcy that are impacting our lives differently.
 Governments especially in the developing world are prioritizing revenue generation and economic transformation to meet the growing and diverse needs of citizens.